sdetweil/MagicMirror_scripts/README.md

 only applying changes if u request them

 give it a try
-this works on Mac as well
+this works on Mac as well, cut/paste this line into the terminal window on your device

 #### bash -c  "$(curl -sL https://raw.githubusercontent.com/sdetweil/MagicMirror_scripts/master/upgrade-script.sh)"

 no changes are made to the local repo or the working copy

-if you WANT to actually apply the changes do
+if you WANT to actually apply the changes, cut/paste this line into the terminal window on your device

 #### bash -c  "$(curl -sL https://raw.githubusercontent.com/sdetweil/MagicMirror_scripts/master/upgrade-script.sh)" apply